microsoft/BotFramework-WebChat/HOOKS.md

 }) => React.Element
 ```

-This function is for rendering attachment into React element.
-The caller will need to pass `activity` and `attachment`.
+This function is for rendering attachments into React element.
+The caller will need to pass `activity` and `attachment` as parameters.
 This function is a composition of `attachmentRendererMiddleware`, which is passed as a prop.

 ```js
 () => next => { activity, attachment } => next({ activity, attachment })